Skip directly to content

 Jeff Seward

-Many people see politics as the source of avoidable conflict, cynicism, and corruption.
-In this lecture, Jeff Seward explores the pathology of political parties along with the functions that they play in sustaining effective democratic governance.
+Presentation by Jeff Seward.
+Jeff offers an overview of his experience in Uruguay over the last three months and then provide a post-mortem analysis of the 2024 election.
+Now that Trump has won, Jeff believes that Uruguay is a wonderful option.
 Jeff has a Ph.D from Stanford.
 He has had a career in public television as a political reporter, news anchor, and film producer.
-Before his retirement, he was a professor in the Department of Politics and Government at Pacific University.
-He has presented to us many times in the past.
+A retired professor in the Department of Politics and Government at Pacific University, he has presented to us many times in the past.

 Pages